By: Marilyn L. Davis

 One more note though, Chesnykh only had time to upload “a few books by some 50 different authors”, so you might wonder where your favorite author is.
 However, it might be fun to see what your writing compares to in this limited exercise.

 I felt badly leaving Arthur Clarke out for the readers who may not be familiar with him.
 I think this quote from his 90th birthday celebration sums up the man as much as his philosophy, “I’m sometimes asked how I would like to be remembered.
 I’ve had a diverse career as a writer, underwater explorer, space promoter, and science populariser.
 Of all these, I want to be remembered most as a writer — one who entertained readers, and, hopefully, stretched their imaginations as well.”

 Perhaps there is a book that we can co-author.
 Just remember my typical topics, but know I apparently can write in the style of fantasy or science fiction as well.

-Science fiction writers have always been concerned with second chances, redemption, and maybe that writing is not so far removed from my writing about addiction and recovery after all.
+Science fiction writers have always written about second chances, redemption, and maybe that writing is not so far removed from my writing about addiction and recovery after all.

 Bio: Marilyn L. Davis